wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 The resulting event log should look like Image 2.
 ![Image 2: Event log for dev-person-service ][image-2]

 If you're on any other operating system than Linux, Podman is a little bit complicated to use right now.
-The difficulty is not with about the command-line (CLI) tool.
+The difficulty is not with the (CLI) tool.
 The `podman` CLI in most cases is identical to the `docker` CLI.
 Instead, the difficulty lies in installation, configuration, and integration into non-Linux operating systems.

 This is unfortunate, because Podman is much more lightweight than Docker.
 And Podman does not require root access.
 So if you have some time—or are already developing your applications on Linux—try to set up Podman.
 If not, continue to use Docker.